-Services & Features: What Does thinkorswim Offer?
+Services and Features: What Does thinkorswim Offer?

+TD Ameritrade lets investors access the thinkorswim platform through a desktop client, web browser and well-designed in-app trading.
 The browser-based portal and desktop portals are both excellent ways to use this service, although the desktop offers a greater range of data options and more customizability than its web-based cousin.

 Data and customization are the core of thinkorswim’s service, and this is a double-edged sword.

 For its target audience thinkorswim offers an enormous range of choices.
-Unlike many high-sophistication trading platforms it offers a vast array of both technical and fundamental analysis, allowing you to review not only the movements of a given asset but also the news information about the companies behind those securities.
+Unlike many high-sophistication trading platforms it offers a vast array of both technical and fundamental analyses, allowing you to review not only the movements of a given asset but also news about the companies behind those securities.
 For any given asset you can build out your own trading screen, charting the issues that matter to your own personal strategy.
 Whether you’re looking for pricing information, volatility or even strategy-based indicators, thinkorswim has a drafting option for that.
 There are hundreds of possible technical indicators to select from, so you’re almost guaranteed to find one that best suits your trading needs.